3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

     Experiment TR2 has selected TAD 27
     Experiment BR has selected TAD 29

-Compare all-against-all the selected tads
+Compare all-against-all the selected tads:

 ::